 The film will be aired alongside other accepted pieces across a multitude of genres from all over the world, profiling the charity’s mission and services to Equus’ international audience.
 Full details of the festival can be found at www.equusfilmfestival.net.

-Felicity Marshall, Communications Manager at Racing Welfare, expressed the charity’s delight at the success of the film, saying, “We are thrilled that the film we created with Equine Productions to mark Mental Health Awareness Week has been accepted for this year’s Equus.”
+Felicity Marshall, Communications Manager at Racing Welfare, expressed the charity’s delight at the success of the film, saying,

 She continued “The piece was watched by over sixty thousand people on social media alone during our campaign back in May and we are honoured that it has been nominated for an award at the festival.
 We hope that the film will continue to reduce the stigma around mental health issues and make it easier for people to talk about how they are feeling through the fantastic international platform that Equus offers.”